 It’s important to understand that the surgery is performed by one of St. Joseph Hospital’s Orthopedic surgeons, who guides the Mako’s robotic arm during the surgery to position the implant into the knee joint.
 Mako SmartRobotics™ does not perform the surgery, make decisions on its own, or move without the surgeon guiding it.
 Mako SmartRobotics™ also allows for our surgeon to make adjustments to your plan during surgery if needed.

-Based on the severity of the arthritis of the knee, total or partial knee replacements may be recommended by one of our board-certified surgeons.
+Based on the severity of the arthritis of the knee, total or partial knee replacements may be recommended by one of our board-certified surgeons from St. Joseph Hospital Orthopedics in Nashua, New Hampshire.
 Both procedures involve one of our surgeons guiding Mako’s robotic arm to remove diseased bone and cartilage.

 A total knee replacement is a treatment option for adults living with mid to late stage Osteoarthritis (OA) of the knee.
 With a Mako total knee replacement, the entire knee joint is replaced, and the surgeon inserts a triathlon knee replacement.
 With over a decade of clinical history, triathlon knee replacements are much different than traditional knee replacements because they are designed to work with the body to promote natural-like circular motion.

 A partial knee replacement is a treatment option for adults living with early to midstage Osteoarthritis (OA) that has not yet progressed to all three components of the knee.
 Depending on where the arthritis affects the knee, patients may have an implant in any of the following areas: